breejs/bree/README.md

 Since we use [later][], you can pass an instance of `later.schedule` as the `timeout` or `interval` property values (e.g. if you need to construct something manually).

 You can also use [dayjs][] to construct dates (e.g. from now or a certain date) to millisecond differences using `dayjs().diff(new Date(), 'milliseconds')`.
 You would then pass that returned Number value as `timeout` or `interval` as needed.

+## Custom Worker Options

+You can pass a default worker configuration object as `new Bree({ worker: { ... } });`.

+These options are passed to the `options` argument when we internally invoke `new Worker(path, options)`.

+Additionally, you can pass custom worker options on a per-job basis through a `worker` property Object on the job definition.

+See complete documentation here for options <https://nodejs.org/api/worker_threads.html#worker_thre> (but you usually don't have to modify these).

 ## Concurrency